103sbavert/JADA/README.md

 <img src="./assets/icon.png" alt="drawing" width="200"/>

 A simple free and open-source dictionary app that uses the API created by [Meet Developer](https://github.com/meetDeveloper) which you can check out [here](https://github.com/meetDeveloper/googleDictionaryAPI).
 This dictionary app uses that API to show definitions for the words entered by the user.
 It supports multiple languages and best of all it has dark mode.
+The UI of the app was designed with the help of [Patricia B.](https://github.com/pborlongan), many thanks to her for helping me out.
+She has been a great help to me to make this app look how it does.

 ## Download
 Currently the app is only available on Github releases due to some compilcated personal reasons.
 You can [download the app from Github releases here.](https://github.com/sbeve72/JADA/releases)